captainbrosset/devtools-highlighter/README.md

 * Go back to your test tab, reload it (so the content script is reloaded), and open DevTools again.

 That's it!
 You should now see your changes.

+## Running the extension locally in Chrome

+* Start Chrome.
+* In the URL bar, type `chrome://extensions`.
+* Switch the developer mode ON.
+* Click on the `Load unpacked extension` button.
+* A file explorer window should appear, in it, navigate to where you created the clone of the code.
+* Select the `src/manifest.json` file and open.

+That's it!
+Now if you open a new tab on any site, and open DevTools, you should see the extension in the toolbox.

+## Making changes and reloading those changes in Chrome

+*this section needs some help*

 ## Submitting code changes to this repository